documentationfor yFiles for HTML 3.0.0.1

 Degree Centrality

-The degree centrality is determined using the degree (the number incoming and outgoing edges) to determine the centrality value for each node.
-The algorithm DegreeCentrality optionally can be restricted to incoming or outgoing edges.
+The degree centrality of a node is determined by its degree, which is the number of its incoming and outgoing edges.
+This value is used to determine the centrality value for each node.
+The DegreeCentrality algorithm can optionally be restricted to consider only incoming or outgoing edges.

 Degree centrality